LuEE-C/FIGR/README.md

 ![alt text](https://github.com/OctThe16th/FIGR/blob/master/images/figr.png)

 # FIGR-8
 The project also includes a new dataset for few-shot image generation, FIGR-8.
 A dataset containing 18,409 classes of at least 8 images each for a totla of 1,548,944 images.
-It can be found here https://github.com/marcdemers/FIGR-8 and is downloaded automatically when running this code with the option --dataset FIGR-8.
+It can be found here https://github.com/marcdemers/FIGR-8 and is downloaded automatically when running this code like so:

+    $ python train.py --dataset FIGR-8

 # Installation